Abdullah-Gohar/Langgraph-Assessment-Agent/README.md

 ### SQLite persistence, not in-memory state

 `SqliteSaver` means state survives process restarts.
 A teacher can close the browser, come back the next day, and resume mid-conversation.
-For a production deployment, swap in `PostgresSaver` — no other code changes.
+For a production deployment, swap in `PostgresSaver`, no other code changes.

 ### Embeddings over keyword search